 We are selling 6,250,000 shares of our common stock and our president as a selling stockholder is offering an additional 172,450 shares.
 We will not receive any of the proceeds from the sale of shares by the selling stockholder.

 We have granted the underwriters a 30-day option to purchase up to an additional 937,500 shares to cover over-allotments, if any.

 This is an initial public offering of our common stock.
-We currently expect the initial public offering price to be between \$11.00 and \$13.00 per share.
-We have applied for approval for quotation of our common stock on the Nasdaq National Market under the symbol "HBIO."
+We have been approved for quotation of our common stock on the Nasdaq National Market under the symbol "HBIO."